Careers Guidance helps individuals to investigate opportunities and make choices which are both realistic and ambitious.

 Careers South West have a statutory requirement to support students and attend reviews for SEN pupils.

 All Post-16 information is displayed in the area around the Careers Advisor’s office and in the Year 11 Art café.

 Other Encounters with Employers

-Throughout the year we host outside speakers through a range of mechanisms, including assemblies and PD lessons.
-These events also have a strong focus on personal development and aspiration, including ex-pupils and local successful organisations.
+Throughout the year, we host outside speakers through a range of mechanisms, including assemblies and PD lessons.
+These events also have a strong focus on personal development and aspiration, including ex-students and local successful organisations.

 The Careers Information Area

 We provide a full set of prospectuses covering all local FE colleges and many other specialised colleges.
 The Careers Coordinator is based in the office near the Careers resource area, and is available to assist students at break, lunch and tutor time.